Strong Missions Empowered Communities

 All projects are proposed by local church and community leaders and evaluated by Strong Missions to ensure that the project can be completed in a timely manner, that there is enough work for teams, and that the project fits with the overall goals and missions of both the community and Strong Missions.

-In addition, Strong Missions is constructing its permanent home camp, where we can lodge mission teams and local camps, bus in local students and families for existing and future programs and events, and better reach out to all parts of Costa Rica and into Nicaragua.
+In addition, Strong Missions is constructing its permanent home camp, where we can lodge mission teams and local camps, bus in local students and families for existing and future programs and events, and better reach out to all parts of Costa Rica.

 Both work teams and US 501c3 donations fund such construction projects.